sales@farahatco.com +9714250025197142500251+ WhatsApp

 Known as either coined or fanciful.
 These are the brand names that are considered to be the easiest to trademark.
 Because of its uniqueness since it’s simply created.
 Some instances of this kind of brand name include Google, Twitter, Microsoft, etc.

-Coined names are made to have no meaning at all just like Kodak or completely structured from Greek, Latin.
+Coined names are made to have no meaning at all just like Kodak or are completely structured from Greek and Latin.
 Or other words that are mostly not known to some (Xerox, Volkswagen, Sony).
+This is considered to have a double-edged sword effect because the name is a made-up word.

-This is considered to have double-edged sword effect because the name is a made-up word.
-So the consumers wouldn’t figure out in a snap of a finger what your business is about and what you are offering exactly.
-On the other hand, you can have a good control on what you want people to associate to your brand.
+On the other hand, you can have good control over what you want people to associate with your brand.
 And it is favorable on your side when you register for a domain name.

 Therefore, this requires a business with a coined brand name to put more effort into marketing to establish with the people what products and services are being offered and to associate the brand name with positivity.